World Exhibition – (General International Exposition 2nd Category)

 Bicentennial International Exhibition of Port-au-Prince, 1949-1950

-Under the theme of the 1949 exhibition “The festival of Peace”, the Port-au-Prince World Expo created an opportunity for the Haitian Government, led by Dumarsais Estimé, to attract international attention to Haiti and to develop its tourism industry.
+Registered during the 22nd session of the General Assembly of the BIe on 5 December 1958, the Port-au-Prince World Expo was organised under the theme “The festival of Peace”.
+Expo 1949 created an opportunity for the Haitian Government, led by Dumarsais Estimé, to attract international attention to Haiti and to develop its tourism industry.

 The Expo, which celebrated the 200th anniversary of the founding of Port-au-Prince, was an opportunity to modernise the city and redevelop the Gonave Bay area.